 When we review your West Palm Beach car accident case and determine you are eligible to pursue compensation in a fault-based injury claim, we will go to work building a case against the at-fault motorist.

-You Must File Your Case by Specific Deadlines
+You Must File Your Florida Injury Case by a Specific Deadline

 It is essential that you contact us as soon as possible after your auto accident.
 If we need to file a lawsuit, we have only four years from the date of the accident to do so.
 If you wish to file a wrongful death action, Florida law allows only two years from the decedent’s death date to do so.